Creator Questions: Getting started

 Yes.
 A project creator has the option to cancel funding.
 When funding is canceled, all pledges are immediately voided.
 Project creators and backers can continue to post on the project, however.

 Yes.
-For example, if your project is a documentary and you put it in the Documentary subcategory, your project will appear in the Popular section of Documentary as well as the Popular section of Film & Video.
+For example, if your project is a documentary and you put it in the Documentary subcategory, your project will appear in both the Documentary and Film & Video sections.

-We rarely permit running multiple projects at the same time, or launching a second project before fulfilling your first one.
+We don’t permit running multiple projects at the same time, or launching a second project before fulfilling your first one.
 Having multiple live projects can confuse backers and split support.
-Running a project is a lot of work, and more than one live project will likely dilute your attention and energy.
+Moreover, running a project is a lot of work, and having more than one live project will likely dilute your attention and energy.

-If you're a first-time creator and have multiple project ideas, we recommend selecting the one that's most developed and trying that first.
+If you're a first-time creator with multiple project ideas, we recommend selecting the one that's most developed and trying that first.

 If you shared your preview link and don't want people to see it or leave feedback on it anymore, you can always click “Disable preview link” at the top of your project preview.